-We don’t like to brag, but we think we are pretty good at what we do, and to have been around for more than thirty years, our members, customers and stakeholders must agree!
+We don’t like to brag, but we think we are pretty good at what we do, and to have been around for more than thirty-five years, so our members, customers and stakeholders must agree!

-Unlike other Professional Development and Training organisations, we don’t just publish an annual calendar of events and hope that someone will turn up.
-Our service delivery model starts with YOU.
-We are proactively engaged through interagency meetings, sector forums, community evaluations, council meetings, funding body information sessions and organisations small and large to ascertain what the new and emerging needs are for family practitioners.
-Once we have determined the need, we then source subject matter experts from our list of Facilitators and Trainers, and co-design a workshop/seminar/forum that will provide relevant, accessible and cost effective professional development that is evidence-based and outcomes focused.
+Unlike other Training organisations, we don’t just publish an annual calendar of events and hope that someone will turn up.
+Our service delivery model starts with YOU!
+Locally, LEAD is proactively engaged through interagency meetings, sector forums, community evaluations, council meetings, funding body information sessions and focus groups to ascertain what the new and emerging needs are for the TEI sector.
+Once identified, we then source subject matter experts and co-design a workshop/seminar/forum that will provide relevant, accessible and cost-effective professional development that is evidence-based, and outcomes focused.
 This model ensures that we remain at the forefront of innovation and able to bring you the latest in new and emerging research and evidence-based frameworks that will empower you to support the vulnerable children, youth, families you work with to achieve their outcomes.

 We are proud of our long-standing relationship with The Department of Communities and Justice (DCJ), who are our major funder.
 We have recently been awarded a five-year contract through DCJ’s Western Sydney Nepean Blue Mountains District.
 LEAD was a significant contributor to our District’s Priority Group planning through Working Groups and Reference Groups.

 The WSNBM District have been developing a framework that supports local self-determination and is representative of local needs.
 The ‘Aboriginal Workforce Development Program’ will be supported through a partnership between Blacktown City Council and LEAD Professional Development to facilitate a comprehensive approach to improving outcomes for Aboriginal people who access DCJ funded services in our District.